- Departments A–F

 Fraud can occur when these conditions are present:

-Opportunity - Circumstances can exist which allow fraud.
-For example, there could be an absence of controls, ineffective controls, or the ability to override controls that can provide an opportunity for fraud to be perpetrated.
+- Opportunity - Circumstances can exist that allow fraud.
+For example, there could be an absence of controls, ineffective controls or the ability to override controls that can provide an opportunity for fraud to be perpetrated.

-Rationalization/Attitude - Those involved in a fraud are able to rationalize a fraudulent act as being consistent with their personal code of ethics.
+- Rationalization/Attitude - Those involved in fraud rationalize a fraudulent act as being consistent with their personal code of ethics.
 Some individuals possess an attitude, character or set of ethical values that allows them to knowingly and intentionally commit a dishonest act.

 - Incentive/Pressure - Management or other employees may have an incentive or be under pressure, which provides a motivation to commit fraud.

 Do you have knowledge of fraud, waste or abuse of county resources?
 Report fraud to the County Auditor online or by contacting our confidential hotline at 636-949-7526.

 PLEASE NOTE: This is not for reporting police matters.
 If you need to file a police report, please call the St. Charles County Police Department at 636-949-3000.
 If you need to report identity theft, click here for more information.